1. Home

 Comparator

-A symbol (>, <, =, etc.) that explains how the property’s value should be understood.
-Does it, for example, concern a minimum value (e.g. floor size > 30 m2) or a maximum value (e.g. temperature level < 20 oC).
+The comparator is a symbol (>, <, =, etc.) that explains how a property value should be understood.
+Does it, for example, concern a minimum value (e.g. floor size ≥ 30 m2) or a maximum value (e.g. temperature level ≤ 20 °C).

 Input type

 The type of input that is allowed in the value field.
-There are four options:
+There are six options:

 Unit of measure

-The unit in which a value is expressed.
-For example: is the property value for floor size referring to square meters or square feet?
+The Unit of Measure (UoM) in which a value is expressed.
+For example: is the property value for floor area referring to square meters or square feet?

 Picklist values

-If you have chosen ‘picklist’ as input type (see earlier), this is where you can define the value options by clicking on Add value in the pop-up.
-You can also add a (short) description for every individual picklist option.
+If you have chosen picklist as input type (see earlier), this is where you can define the value options by clicking on Add value in the pop-up.
+You can also add a (short) description for each picklist value.

-For some object types (i.e. spaces) you will see properties marked with an asterisk (*): these are properties that cannot be removed because they are needed for particular features in BriefBuilder (e.g. calculation of the total number of square meters of a project).
+Good to know: for some object types (i.e. spaces) properties are marked with an asterisk (*): These are properties that cannot be removed because they are needed for particular features in BriefBuilder (e.g. calculation of the total number of square meters of a project).
 It is possible however to customise them (e.g. change their name or description).

 Changing the sequence of properties

 You can change the sequence of standard properties in the table by means of the little arrows behind it ().
-When clicking on those arrows and holding on to your mouse button, you can move properties up and down.
+Click + hold with the left mouse button to move the properties to rows above or below.

 Drag properties up and down by means of the little arrows